osmarks/website/blog/other-stuff.md

 ## Video

+### Dirk Gently('s Holistic Detective Agency)

+This is actually two separate series (the [British](https://en.wikipedia.org/wiki/Dirk_Gently_(TV_series)) version and the [American but also British](https://en.wikipedia.org/wiki/Dirk_Gently%27s_Holistic_Detective_Agency_(TV_series)) version) based on Douglas Adams' excellent humour.
+Both have a detective who uses "the fundamental interconnectedness of all things" - the American version is somewhat flashier and weirder, whereas the British version is in some loose sense more realistic and significantly more cynical.

 ### Limitless

 [Limitless](https://en.wikipedia.org/wiki/Limitless_(TV_series)) (the movie is also decent) is among the somewhat less bad fictional depictions of superhuman intelligence, but mostly a good comedy.
 Unfortunately, like many of the series I like, it was killed unreasonably early.
 Perhaps future AI technology will simply predict the next season.